-Apprenticeship provides tangible opportunities for Pennsylvania students, jobseekers, and workers to find and keep sustainable employment and for Pennsylvania employers to find and keep skilled talent.
+Apprenticeships provides tangible opportunities for Pennsylvania students, jobseekers, and workers to find and keep sustainable employment and for Pennsylvania employers to find and keep skilled talent.
 Pennsylvania's strategic priorities to invest in and expand apprenticeship is critical.
 The ability for a worker to be employed with access to sustainable wages and growth potential, while ensuring they have the right skills and abilities to effectively perform their duties is the basic principles for apprenticeships.

-Apprenticeship is a "win-win" talent development strategy that crafts opportunity and delivers solutions.
+Apprenticeship is a "win-win" talent development strategy that crafts opportunity and delivers solutions to jobseekers, workers, and employers.